A binary expression tree is a kind of binary

 (numbers), and internal nodes (nodes with 2 children) correspond to the operators '+'

-(addition), '-'
+(addition), '-' (subtraction), '*' (multiplication), and

-'/'
+'/' (division).

-For each internal node with operator o
+For each internal node with operator o, the infix

 the expression the right subtree represents.

-You are given a string s
+You are given a string s, an infix expression

 containing operands, the operators described above, and parentheses '('

-and ')'
+and ')'.

 Return the binary expression tree, which its in-order

-traversal reproduce s
+traversal reproduce s.

 Please note that order of operations applies

-.
+in s.
 That is, expressions in parentheses are

 evaluated first, and multiplication and division happen before addition and